-- This is going to be the first and the hardest step off all.
+- This is going to be the first and the hardest step of all.
 Open up your mind to fresh impressions by letting go of negative cliches.
-Be flexible in your thoughts and adapt a live and let live attitude.
+Be flexible in your thoughts and adopt a live and let live attitude.

-- Step out of your safety nest and engage in local activities.
-If you really want to get accustomed to the ways of a foreign country it is going to be you who has to put in the maximum efforts.
+- Step out of your safety net and engage in local activities.
+If you want to get accustomed to the ways of a foreign country, it is going to be you who has to put in the maximum efforts.

 - Make an attempt to learn the foreign language and observe the country's way of life.
 Pick up only the positives and learn what not to do from the negatives.